 10 things you should know about WordPress Website Development

 WordPress, WordPress, WordPress…why do YOU get all the attention?
 (If you never watched The Brady Bunch, please ignore that last sentence.)
-It doesn’t matter if you are a Fortune 500 (The NY POST, love ’em or hate ’em, is designed in WordPress) or a small business owner, WordPress is the most used technology for content managed websites.
+It doesn’t matter if you are a Fortune 500 (The NY POST, love ’em or hate ’em, is designed in WordPress Website Development) or a small business owner, WordPress is the most used technology for content managed websites.
 According to CODE IN WP, 50% to 60% of the world’s websites are WordPress.

 1: Functionality: which code will be most beneficial for the project